NaughtyPotato/dialogflow-to-discord/README.md

 ![alt text](https://i.imgur.com/X9DLswn.png)

 ## Edit
-`main.js` grants full access to the bot and it's functinalities, you can use is as is, or edit it to fit your needs.
+`main.js` grants full access to the bot and it's functionalities, you can use is as is, or edit it to fit your needs.
 ```Javascript
 // -- Dialogflow meta data --
 const Apiai = require('apiai');                                         //Reference to the Dialogfow package